Make this pretty spring flower wreath with burlap, lace and handpainted wood flowers!

 Anyway, it all started with these cute wood laser cut flowers I found at Michaels.
 The craft stores have really been upping their game lately, don’t you think?
 I’m finding lots of current, well-designed supplies which is a big change from how craft stores used to be when I was younger and they were filled with things that grandmas would love.
 (No offense if you’re a grandma!)

 I spent a good hour painting them and it was just delightful and quiet.
 I felt a lot calmer when I was done.
 Anyway, here’s how I put it all together:

 Spring Flower Wreath Supply List

 Wood flower shapes (these are similar or these would also work-they’re a bit smaller but cute!)

 Burlap Lace Ribbon (similar)

 1. First, I painted the wood flowers… 2.
 Then I wrapped the wreath form in the burlap/lace ribbon.
-Mine was really wide so I cut in half width wise.
-I also didn’t wrap around and around because sometimes it’s hard to get that even (and it uses up more ribbon) instead I wrapped short pieces just around to the back and glued them individually.
+My ribbon was really wide so I cut it in half width-wise.
+I also didn’t wrap the ribbon around and around because sometimes it’s hard to get that even (and it uses up more ribbon).
+Instead I wrapped short pieces just around to the back and glued them individually.
 No one will see the back so this is a great cheat!
-3. The I arranged my flowers and hot glued them on.
+3. Then I arranged my flowers and hot glued them on.
 I also glued a little loop of string to the top back for hanging and that was it!
-This would be a really fun project for craft night!
+This would be a really fun project for a craft night with friends!
 If you liked this, you may also like some of my other posts…